 So when you create an excuse for your child, such as, “Oh, she’s shy—she won’t do it,” or “I’m sorry—she’s so rowdy all the time,” she’ll believe what you say to be true and she’ll believe her shyness or rowdiness is “bad.”

 Never mind that being reserved or having plenty of energy aren’t bad qualities.
-It’s totally normal to feel quiet or hold back around strangers or new situations.
+It’s totally normal to feel quiet, to hold back around new situations or see stranger anxiety in toddlers.
 Kids are also expected to expend energy and run around.

 When your child hears you labeling him with words like “rowdy and rambunctious” or “timid and shy,” she feels self-conscious.
 What she really hears is that her perfectly natural feelings and actions make her “bad.”